top of page

 Intention: When I stop fighting the current, I find my peace.

-I mean really watched one.
-Not just glanced at it on a walk or driven past it on your way somewhere else.
-But sat there, perhaps on a cold morning when the mist is still lifting, and just observed how the water moves.
+Have you ever truly watched a river?
+I mean really observed it.
+Not just glanced at it during a walk or driven past it on your way somewhere else.
+Imagine sitting by the river on a chilly morning, the mist still lifting, and just taking in how the water moves.

-The water doesn't ask permission to flow.
-It doesn't wonder if it's doing it right.
-It doesn't stop to check if the rocks ahead might be difficult or if the bend in the river might be uncomfortable.
+The water doesn’t ask for permission to flow.
+It doesn’t wonder if it’s doing it right.
+It doesn’t stop to check if the rocks ahead might be difficult or if the bend in the river might be uncomfortable.
 It simply moves.
-It finds its way around obstacles, over them, through them.
-And in doing so, it becomes one of the most powerful forces in nature.
+It finds its way around obstacles, over them, and through them.
+In doing so, it becomes one of the most powerful forces in nature.

-Now here's the question I want you to sit with today: When did you stop flowing?
+Now, here’s a question for you to ponder today: When did you stop flowing?

 "We come from Spirit and we go back to Spirit.
 We come from love and we go back to love.
 And everything in between is this rollercoaster of a human experience."